codaley/objectdet-tflitemm/README.md

 A big thanks to [wwfish](https://github.com/wwfish/tflite-model-maker-workaround) for first introducing this workaround in July 2023.
 His contribution forms the foundation of this project’s training process.

 2. **Data Preparation**:
-- Training data consists of images resized locally to **256x256x3** prior to annotation, as bounding box labels are tied to the image resolution.
+- Training data consists of images resized locally to **256x256x3** prior to annotation, as bounding box labels are tied to image resolution.
 This size allows for faster inference on edge devices.
 For higher accuracy, resizing images to **320x320x3** before annotation is recommended.
    - Annotations are created using [LabelImg](https://github.com/heartexlabs/labelImg) with bounding boxes saved in **PascalVOC format**.
    - Annotations and images are organized into separate folders for training and validation, following this structure: